 Timing matters more than most teams realise.
 Perform walkthroughs during interim fieldwork, before you finalise your audit strategy.
 The walkthrough confirms (or corrects) your understanding of controls, which drives your decision on whether to rely on those controls and reduce substantive testing.
 If you perform the walkthrough at year-end alongside your substantive procedures, any design deficiency you discover forces you to redesign your audit approach under time pressure.

-For recurring engagements, don’t assume the prior year walkthrough still holds.
+For recurring engagements, don’t assume the PY walkthrough still holds.
 ISA 315.14 requires you to update your understanding of the entity’s system of internal control each period.
 A walkthrough is the most efficient way to confirm that nothing has changed.
-If the entity implemented a new ERP module, changed the AP team structure, or shifted from manual to automated matching, the prior year narrative is outdated and so is any control reliance built on it.
+If the entity implemented a new ERP module or shifted from manual to automated matching, the PY narrative is outdated and so is any control reliance built on it.
+SALY (same as last year) is how walkthroughs quietly drift out of sync with reality: the file copies forward year after year while the process on the ground changes underneath it.
+Nobody loves re-performing a walkthrough the team did a month ago, but this is the procedure the PCAOB cites most often when files fail.

 Worked example: Brouwer Techniek B.V.